howlomogo/flickr-task/readme.md

-# Flickr Task App by Matt Pilcher
+# Flickr Task App (Created as part of Technical Interview) by Matt Pilcher

 To run the web app locally
 - clone from git